putoutjs/git-status-porcelain/README.md

 ];
 ```

-But you can get break `porcelain` into pieces as well 😉:
+But you can break `porcelain` into pieces as well 😉:

 ```js
 const porcelain = require('@putout/git-status-porcelain');